smwindecker/holepunch_rladies/README.md

 The idea behind [holepunch](http://github.com/karthik/holepunch) is that with a few simple functions you can set up your project so that it can be accessed in a container hosted on a server by [binder](mybinder.org).
-The readme is a fantastic resource.
+The readme for holepunch is a fantastic resource.

 In the presentation, I demo’d this workflow with the following steps of code, that prepared this repo.
 First, you write a description file.